When I was first researching North Berwick as a place to live, I kept seeing references to the North Berwick Law.

 Just before you reach the small pond (which we call the Frog Pond because it teems with tadpoles and frogs in Spring), you’ll see a path veering off and up to your left.

 Take that path and after a short while, you’ll reach a seat.
-From there, the adventurous and those in a hurry can take a direct path up the hill, but it is probably best avoided as it is steep and quite eroded.
+From there, the adventurous and those in a hurry can take a direct path up the hill, but it is best to avoid it as it is steep and quite eroded.

 Instead, and for a more gradual ascent take the path to the right.
-This path soon turns back to the left and leads you upwards with beautiful views of the town and Fidra Island unfolding in front of you.
+This path soon turns back to the left and leads you upwards with beautiful views of the town and the Firth of Forth unfolding in front of you.

 What is at the top of North Berwick Law?

-A whale’s jawbone was first positioned on the top of the Law in 1709, as a landmark for sailors entering the Firth of Forth.
+A whale’s jawbone was first positioned on the top of North Berwick Law in 1709, as a landmark for sailors entering the Firth of Forth.
 The original bones were replaced in 1789 and then renewed again in the 1850s.

 The jawbone above came from an Antarctic whale and was installed in 1935, having been dragged to the summit by the Clydesdale horses of a local farmer.
 Over the years, the bone suffered damage from the wind and was taken down in 2005.